luusluus/mobilesoft-2021-nativevsweb-replicationpackage/README.md

 If this study is helping your research, consider to cite it is as follows, thanks!

 ```
-@inproceedings{MobileSoft2020,
+@inproceedings{MobileSoft2021,
-  title={{Leave my Apps Alone!
-A Study on how Android Developers Access Installed Apps on User’s Device}},
+  title={{Native app vs their web app counterpart, which one consumes more?}},
-  author={Gian Luca Scoccia and Ibrahim Kanj and Ivano Malavolta and Kaveh Razavi},
+  author={Luciën Martijn and Stijn Meijerink and Dion David Haneveld and Terry Bommels},
-  booktitle = {Proceedings of the 7th IEEE/ACM International Conference on Mobile Software Engineering and Systems},
+  booktitle = {Proceedings of the 8th IEEE/ACM International Conference on Mobile Software Engineering and Systems},
-  year = {2020},
+  year = {2021},
   pages = {to appear},
-  numpages = {12}
+  numpages = {11}
 }
 ```